A penalized least squares estimator for extreme-value mixture models: Introduction

 To capture multiple extreme directions, \citet{mourahib2024multivariate} introduce the \emph{mixture model} that extends the classic max‐linear model and can represent \emph{any} max‐stable distribution.
-It is identified via two sets of parameters: \begin{compactitem} \item a $(d \times r)$ coefficient matrix $A$ with entries in $[0,1]$, whose columns correspond to distinct extreme directions of $\bX$.
-Zero entries in $A$ indicate which variables are not contained in a given extreme direction \citep[Proposition~4.5]{mourahib2024multivariate}; \item a second set of parameters that governs the dependence structure \emph{within} each extreme direction. \end{compactitem} A simulation example of this model is given in Figure~\ref{fig:HRandlogistic} (right), where we can see that this model, in fact, captures not only the extreme direction $\{1,2\}$, but also $\{1\}$ and $\{2\}$.
+It is identified via: \begin{compactitem} \item a $(d \times r)$ coefficient matrix $A$ with entries in $[0,1]$, whose columns correspond to distinct extreme directions of $\bX$.
+Zero entries in $A$ indicate which variables are not contained in a given extreme direction \citep[Proposition~4.5]{mourahib2024multivariate}; \item a second set of parameters that governs the dependence structure \emph{within} each extreme direction. \end{compactitem} \amtwo{A simulated sample from the mixture model is shown in Figure~\ref{fig:HRandlogistic} (right), where we can see that it is capable of not only representing the extreme direction $\{1,2\}$ (points in black), but also $\{1\}$ and $\{2\}$ (points in orange and blue, respectively).}

 A natural question is how to estimate the model parameters.
 The weighted least‐squares estimator of \citet{einmahl2018continuous} requires the true parameters to be in the interior of the parameter space.
 In contrast, the mixture model’s reliance on zero entries in $A$ pushes parameters to the boundary of the space, violating this condition.

-We propose an approach for the estimation of the parameters of max-stable distributions possessing any collection of extreme directions, using a penalized version of the least squares estimator proposed in \cite{einmahl2018continuous}.
-While the focus in \citet{mourahib2024multivariate} is on the multivariate generalized Pareto density, the estimator studied in this work is based on the stable tail dependence function, since estimating the mixture model parameters from the former is computationally burdensome in high or even moderate dimensions because one would need to censor components that are below the threshold.

-The proposed penalized least squares estimator is capable of identifying extreme directions \textit{and} estimating the mixture model parameters simultaneously.
-This differentiates our approach from current literature which focuses solely on the identification of extreme directions \citep{goix2017JMVA,simpson2020determining,meyer2020multivariate}.
+We propose an estimator based on threshold exceedances for the parameters of max-stable distributions that accommodate arbitrary collections of extreme directions, building on the least squares estimator introduced in~\cite{einmahl2018continuous}.
+A pseudo-norm $L_p$ with $p\leq 1$ (see Section~\ref{sec:estimation_mixture_model}) is used to penalize the coefficient matrix $A$ of the mixture model, which leads to zero entries in $A$ and thus multiple extreme directions, in particular those different from $\cbr{1,\ldots,d}$.
+The proposed penalized least squares estimator can simultaneously identify extreme directions \textit{and} estimate the mixture model parameters.
+This sets our approach apart from the existing literature, which focuses exclusively on identifying extreme directions~\citep{goix2017JMVA,simpson2020determining,meyer2020multivariate}.